BeSpunky/angular-google-maps/wiki/Home.md

+# The library is still under development.
+It is suggested not to use in production yet.

 # @bespunky/angular-google-maps
 This library brings Google Maps API to angular and provides a set of components, directives, services and other tools to facilitate the creation and workflow with Google Maps.